learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 The most common way to route this action is to `post '/logout'`.
 This means that our logout link will actually be a submit button that we style to look like a link.

 It's tempting, but don't attach this to a `get` route.
 HTTP specifies that `get` routes don't change anything—logging out is definitely changing something.
 You don't actually want someone to be able to put a link to `http://www.yoursite.com/logout` in an email or message board post.
 It's not a security flaw, but it's pretty annoying to be logged out because of mailing list hijinks.
-Ask me how I know.

 ## Conclusion